- Sermon Notes

 Psalm 3:4, I was crying to the Lord with my voice, and He answered me from His holy mountain.

-- You have not been forgotten
+- Remember, you have not been forgotten

 - The Israelites called to God and He provided a prophet to speak to them.